Hotel Clausewitz: Plot

-The main character of the story, Stemmka, through an inheritance, becomes the owner of a Berlin brothel, called "Pension Schölermann".
+The main character of the story, Stemmka, through an inheritance, becomes the owner of a West Berlin brothel, called "Pension Schölermann".
 In order to refresh the "establishment", Stemmka immediately hires two attractive young ladies.
-One of these, Marlies, whose fiancé Werner is stuck in East Berlin and was prevented from escaping to the West.
-Not only is the brothel used for erotic encounters, it becomes the meeting place of the intelligence services.
+One of them is Marlies, whose fiancé, Werner, is stuck in East Berlin and was prevented from escaping to the West.
+Not only is the brothel used for erotic encounters, it also becomes the meeting place of the intelligence services.
 Among the clients are a West-German nuclear scientist, a Stasi officer, a representative of the CIA and his communist opponent from beyond the Iron Curtain.

-Marlies wants to rescue Werner from the power of the Stasi and therefore agrees to cooperate with the GDR.
-For this reason, she passes on the secrets she learns from pillow talk to the communist enemy.
+Marlies wants to free Werner from the Stasi's grip and therefore agrees to cooperate with the GDR, passing on the secrets she learns from pillow talk to the communist enemy.
 Her spying ends when her fiancé escapes from the east to the city's western sector.
 Now they can turn the tide and help the Western Allies smash the East German ring of agents.